SchoolOfCode/bc13_w9_project-backend-let-s-git-on/README.md

-# The Ice Melter App - Backend API
+# THE ICE MELTER APP - Backend API

 This API provides backend and database support for The Ice Melter App frontend repo.